sailro/Reflexil/README.FIRST.txt

 Dear Reflector users:

-This Reflexil version works both for Reflector v6.8.2.5, and 7.x (tested with 7.4.1.179)
+This Reflexil version works from Reflector v6.8.2.5 to 8.3.0.95

 --

-For Reflector and CecilStudio users, you can visit the following page to get extra infos :
+For Reflector, JustDecompile and CecilStudio users, you can visit the following page to get extra infos :

 http://www.codeproject.com/KB/msil/reflexil.aspx